gignn/kodeedudey/README.md

-# Sample Application for AWS DevOps Course
+# Sample Application for AWS DevOps with Amazon Linux 2023

 #updated this file